aws-samples/systems-manager-license-manager-license-tracker-for-sql-server/organization/README.md

     - SQLServerWEBLicenseConfiguration for Web Edition

     - SQLServerEXPLicenseConfiguration for Express Edition

-    If you already have license configurations, edit the names to match.

   - **Share license configurations.** After you have defined your configurations, use AWS Organizations or AWS Resource Access Manager